Georg Neuhauser: Engraved Within and Fallen Sanctuary

-Guest Appearance and Tour
+Guest appearance and tour

 Georg was called up to provide supporting vocals to the French power metal band Fairyland on their album Score to a New Beginning, providing a voice for five different song.
 Here, he would meet bassist Fabio D’Amore, who would later join Serenity in 2010.

 "Serenity toured again with Kamelot in spring of 2009 to promote the new album."
 Later that year, they were featured as special guests on Threshold’s "Essence Of Progression" Tour.

-Death and Legacy
+Death & Legacy

 In late 2010, Serenity went back to the studio for their follow up album, Death & Legacy.
-The band again called on some guest musicians, including Amanda Somerville of Epica and Lanvall of Edenbridge, to help in making the album a Serenity masterpiece.
+The band again called on some guest musicians, including Amanda Somerville of Trillium and Lanvall of Edenbridge, to help in making the album a Serenity masterpiece.
 Georg was interviewed for the metal site Nocturnal Euphony International about the new album, saying, "It’s another step forward in our career and we are grateful to all our fans and everybody who’s helping Serenity growing.
 We came up with the historical theme seen our passion about this topic, especially as regarding my personal formation.
 I’ve always been involved into history and historical characters, and their legacies.
 It was a clear and natural line we decided to follow, and I can say the result was awesome.
 I’m sure we will bring this on in the future..."
 Death & Legacy was released on 25 February 2011 through Napalm Records.

 After a brief stint of shows in the UK and Switzerland, and a headlining show in Germany on 9 September, the Death & Legacy tour began.
-Serenity hit the road with bands including Delain, Van Canto, and Xandria, then followed up with a show at the legendary Prog Power USA festival in 2012 in Atlanta, Georgia, USA.
+Serenity hit the road with bands including Delain, Van Canto, and Xandria, then followed up with a show at the legendary Prog Power USA festival in 2012 in Atlanta, Georgia, US.
 The band then embarked in the "Out of the Dark Festival Tour," again with Van Canto, Xandria, Tristania, and Amberian Dawn.
 This helped Serenity to reach out for new fans and gain headliner status across European venues.
 Serenity continued to tour all over Europe, gaining reputation as a music force within the symphonic metal genre.
 Again praised by fans and magazines, the band continued to attract new fans worldwide.